 A public hearing notice and request for comment was published in the Columbian newspaper on Friday, April 11, 2025.
-The draft Action Plan and request for comment was also posted on the city's website and published through social media.
-The request for comments will expire May 13, 2025.
+The draft Action Plan and request for comment was also posted on the City's website and published through social media.
+The request for comments expired on May 13, 2025.

-Prior to the City Council meeting, the City Council receives a memorandum and staff report that outlines the expected funding and proposed awards in the Action Plan.
+Prior to the City Council meeting, the City Council receives a staff report that outlines the expected funding and proposed awards in the Action Plan.
 This report includes information about each project recommended for funding.
-A City Council public hearing will be conducted May 12, 2025, at 6:30 p.m.
+A City Council public hearing was conducted May 12, 2025, at 6:30 p.m.
 City Council meetings are streamed online and televised, and a recording of each City Council hearing is made available online at www.cvtv.org.